...

 Carfentanil Overdose

-An overdose of carfentanil is a critical and life-threatening situation that arises when an individual consumes or comes into contact with even a tiny amount of this highly potent synthetic opioid.
+An overdose of carfentanil is a critical and life-threatening situation that can happen even when you consume or come into contact with a tiny amount of the drug.

 How Can Naloxone Help With a Carfentanil Overdose?